CHOPPING BOARD CARE INSTRUCTIONS

 For example Peanut Oil is not a good option for those allergic to nuts.

-I’d received a couple of emails asking what oil is best to use for care and maintenance of my chopping boards, so rather than re-write most of it I thought I’d paste it here for all to read.
+I’d received a few emails asking what oil is best to use for care and maintenance of my chopping boards, so rather than re-write most of it I thought I’d paste it here for all to read.
+Part of this text is from my email reply to a happy owner of one of my Australian timber chopping boards.

 CHOPPING BOARD MAINTENANCE